guitarrapc/valentia/README.md

 # Import valentia module

-In PowerShell V3.0, all modules located in default psmodulepath will be automatically loaded. if you sat module in custom path, then use Import-Module Commandlet.
+In PowerShell V3.0, all modules located in default psmodulepath will be automatically loaded.

+if you sat module in custom path, then use Import-Module Cmdlet.

 ```PowerShell
 cd "move to custom path you sat valentia"